In photos: The ‘Dune: Part Two’ cast’s red carpet looks are out of this world | KRDO

 There’s more still: in a surprise appearance, Anya Taylor-Joy wore an ethereal white gown custom made by Dior, confirming a mystery role in the movie and leaving the internet to try and deduce from her mystical styling what part she’ll play.

-Scroll to see the cast’s best red-carpet looks.
+Scroll to see the cast’s best looks from the “Dune: Part Two” press tour.
 This gallery will continue to be updated.

 The-CNN-Wire